Lamuka: Muzito split

-Along with the withdrawal of members of the presidium, Lamuka has reformed itself by revisiting its charters and, after a long time of being closed, began to gradually open up to the addition of several other political parties and personalities.
+Along with the withdrawal of members of the presidium, Lamuka has reformed itself by revisiting its charters and, after a long time of being closed, has begun to gradually open up to the addition of several other political parties and personalities.

 The falling out between Fayulu and Muzito began in 2022 with the creation of the Patriotic Bloc, a group of citizen forces and opposition political parties that demanded consensual electoral reforms before the 2023 elections.
 Among those Fayulu allowed to join was the FFC, a move that Muzito later criticised.

 My party and I said "no" to this Patriotic Bloc because we believe that we cannot rely on the one who committed the sin to fight the one who profited from the sin.
 Therefore, we believe that the FCC are not the appropriate allies to fight against electoral fraud and for the truth of the ballot boxes, because they are the ones at the root of it.
 This, moreover, is what causes the divergence between Ecidé and New Momentum, between Martin Fayulu and me.
 Obviously, it is a divergence that can be overcome, I hope, because we must maintain Lamuka as a force of resistance.